apollo-business-automation/cp4ba-manual-deployment/README.md

 1) RedHat OpenShift Kubernetes Service (ROKS) - Public Cloud
 2) Openshift Container Platform (OCP) - Private Cloud
 3) Other ( Certified Kubernetes Cloud Platform / CNCF)
-Enter a valid option [1 to 3]: 1 # Or 2 based on your platform
+Enter a valid option [1 to 3]: 2

+ATTENTION: If you are unable to use [cpadmin] as the default IAM admin user due to it having the same user name in your LDAP Directory, you need to change the Cloud Pak administrator username.
+See: "https://www.ibm.com/docs/en/cpfs?topic=configurations-changing-cloud-pak-administrator-access-credentials#user-name"
+Do you want to use the default IAM admin user: [cpadmin] (Yes/No, default: Yes): No

+What is the non default IAM admin user you renamed?
+Enter the admin user name: cpfsadmin

 Provide a URL to zip file that contains JDBC and/or ICCSAP drivers.
 (optional - if not provided, the Operator will configure using the default shipped JDBC driver): # Hit Enter - omit